SuadeLabs/fire/documentation/properties/purpose.md

 ### pv_future_spread_inc
 Present value of future spread income subject to prepayment risk, such as non-credit enhancing interest-only strips and deferred mortgage placement fees receivable.
 Required for BCAR risk weight and reporting.

+### real_estate
+Real estate expenses’ shall mean expenses for repairs and maintenance that do not improve the use or prolong the useful life of the real estate, as well as utility expenses (water, electricity and heating).

 ### rec_unidentified_cpty
 Corporate and retail receivables with unidentified counterparties.
 Required for BCAR risk weight and reporting.